practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 2025-09-08: work in progress

-to-do: practical tips: how to make a uberJAR file and compile it with the GraalVM: see _(TBD)_ below
+to-do: practical tips: how to make a uberJAR file and compile it with the GraalVM:

 - Clojure: TBD
+- Python: TBD

 <br/>